Last Updated on June 11, 2024

 If you don’t know why anyone would visit El Salvador, read on for fourteen things we loved about traveling in the country.
 Why 14 things?
 Well, we spent 14 days traveling around this small Central American country, and we’re sharing one fact for each day we spent there.

-2. Sunsets over the Pacific – beautiful every single day we were there.why visit El Salvador
+- Sunsets over the Pacific – beautiful every single day we were there.

-5. The Beer – El Salvador is hot, and they serve up their beer cold.
-There is nothing like a 5 o’clock Golden or Pilsener in El Salvador.why visit El Salvador
+- The Beer – The country is hot, but El Salvador beer is served very cold!
+There is nothing like a 5 o’clock Golden or Pilsener in El Salvador.

-9. The Painted Phone Poles Artistic spirit is very much alive in El Salvador, and, more than in most other Central American countries, there is plenty of street art, murals, and inspiring graffiti.
-In the towns of Ataco, Alegria, and Suchitoto, the phone and electricity poles are all painted on the bottom, individually designed by different artists and displaying many positive messages and histories.why visit El Salvador
+- The Painted Phone Poles – Artistic spirit is very much alive in El Salvador, and, more than in most other Central American countries, there is plenty of street art, murals, and inspiring graffiti.
+In the towns of Ataco, Alegria, and Suchitoto, the phone and electricity poles are all painted on the bottom, individually designed by different artists and displaying many positive messages and histories.

 Do's and Don’ts for Travel in El Salvador - Go!
 Girl Guides - Helping Women Travel The World